Subject: Project Cycle Management of Development Projects. Syllabus:

 The Logical Framework Approach (LFA) is a series of techniques used for identifying the key problems and objectives that the project wants to address and project then proceeds to a detailed formulation of the project.
 It is also used for consulting and involving stakeholders as much as possible.

-The Logical Framework Matrix is the matrix-shape result and summary of these analyses of the project, and consists of four columns and four rows, which summarize the key elements of a project before, during and after executing (it is possible to change or keep still the matrix throughout the project).
+The Logical Framework Matrix is the matrix-shape result and summary of these analyses of the project, and consists of four columns and four rows, which summarise the key elements of a project before, during and after executing (it is possible to change or keep still the matrix throughout the project).

 - The first column of the Logical Framework Matrix describes that aspect of the level of the project; it is also known as Intervention Logic.